EESSI/docs/docs/site_build/site_cvmfs.md

 1. **Recommended**: Reuse the same proxies you set up to proxy upstream EESSI to also proxy your local site-specific CVMFS repository.
 This approach is more efficient in terms of required hardware and maintenance, and there is little to no downside (you may want to increase the size of the caches on your proxies).
 This would reduce the required machines to 5 (1x Stratum 0, 2x Stratum 1, 2x EESSI+site proxy).
 2. Deploy your site-specific Stratum 1's on the same machines that proxy upstream EESSI.
 Don't configure the proxies to proxy your site-specific CVMFS repository, but simply have your clients contact your site-specific Stratum 1's directly (without proxy).
 In this scenario, you can achieve load-balancing by configuring half your clients with `CVMFS_SERVER_URL="<instance_1>;<instance_2>"` and half with `CVMFS_SERVER_URL="<instance_2>;<instance_1>"`, where `instance_1` and `instance_2` are the IPs of your Stratum 1's.
 This would reduce the required machines to 3 (1x Stratum 0, 2x combined Stratum 1 + EESSI proxy).
 3. You can even use the Stratum 0 instead of a second Stratum 1 (even in addition to (1) or (2)).
 Note that this has security implications, as it means your Stratum 0 needs to be directly accessible to your clients.
-This is a potential concern: if there are vulnarebilities in the Stratum 0 software, end-users may be able to push (malicious) software in there.
+This is a potential concern: if there are vulnerabilities in the Stratum 0 software, end-users may be able to push (malicious) software in there.
 This would reduce the required machines to 2 (1x Stratum 0 + EESSI proxy, 1x Stratum 1 + EESSI proxy).

 ![Site CVMFS setup](img/site_cvmfs_setup.png){ align=left, loading=lazy }
 /// caption